 This 18th-century redbrick pub is set on a quiet road in the heart of a small village close to the Uffington White Horse and is a popular draw for locals and visitors.

-Pick up a map from the bar and explore the surrounding countryside – there are fantastic horse-riding and mountain biking routes too.
+Pick up a map from the bar for walks, there are fantastic horse-riding and mountain biking routes too.
 Return for a pint in the back garden or inside next to the fire, and retire upstairs to bedrooms with simple country antiques.
 Breakfast is a treat – fresh-baked pastries, yogurt with fruit compote, Full English, eggs Benedict.